 As a young footballer it’s important to be confident and not afraid to try new things.
 When you’re at such a young age it’s important to experiment because as you get older the consequences are much larger.
 It’s important to practice with a ball as much as possible kicking the ball against the wall with both feet and testing your touch, these are things I used to do from a young age.

 What is the best piece of advice a coach/role model has ever given you?

 You have to have this underlying confidence and belief in yourself that you can do whatever you want.
 When you walk on the pitch you have to believe that you are more than capable of performing a certain task or overcome a difficulty in the game because it’s not always going to go your way.
 Having this self belief is crucial.

 When stepping up to first team level, what did you feel was the biggest difference between youth and senior football?

 Physicality was a big difference for me because I was smaller than everybody else.
 Also decision making had to improve for instance knowing when to go 1v1 and when to keep possession.

 We'd like to thank Jack for taking the time to answer our questions and wish him all the best throughout his career.
-You can follow Jack on instagram @jackharrison11 and check him out in action below for both New York City FC and England U21's.
+You can follow Jack on instagram @jackharrison11 and check him out in action below.